 Date of appointment: 24/05/2018.
 Date term of office ends: N/A - Member

-Cliff was a secondary school teacher early in his career, for 3 years at a large comprehensive school in Hove, and for 2 years in a small international school in Kenya, where he was appointed Acting Head during his second year.
-Since that time, he has spent more than 25 years in multinational companies, mostly in Human Resources.
-Cliff and his family have lived in several countries, including Kenya, Austria, the USA, Hong Kong, and Singapore, during which time Cliff has held roles with responsibilities across several countries in different regions.
-Cliff believes he brings experience and passion for coaching and developing people to be successful leaders, and in helping people across organizations in managing change for themselves and for others.
-He also has experience with governance across many organizations in many countries and different cultural settings, and is keen to learn how to apply this experience for the benefit of the Portsmouth & Winchester Diocesan Academies Trust.
-He is a member of the Resources sub-committee.
+Cliff was a secondary school teacher early in his career - 3 years at a large comprehensive school in Hove, and 2 years in a small international school in Kenya, where he was appointed Acting Head during his second year.
+Since that time he has spent more than 25 years in multinational companies, mostly in Human Resources living and working in several countries in Asia and Europe as well as the USA.
+He is now working in his own business as an Executive Coach.
+Cliff has spent a lot of his career coaching and developing people to help them with become successful leaders, and he has experience with governance organisations in many countries and different cultural settings.

 Date of appointment: 04/06/2018.
 Date term of office ends: 03/06/2022

 Victoria has worked for the Diocesan board of Finance, serving the parishes and communities since 2014.
 Most recently this has been as Diocesan Secretary since October 2018 which requires her to lead the team working from Peninsular House and manage budget and governance, seeking a growth in depth, impact and number.
 Prior to this she was the Diocesan Stewardship Adviser encouraging generosity as part of her discipleship.